caskformula/homebrew-caskformula/README.md

+## Non-xQuartz version of Inkscape 0.92.3

 This is a temporary fix for inkscape.

-The fix on `const char *` is given in the `patch.diff`.